nmfs-ost/noaa-fit-resources/_posts/2025-08-26-software-cheatsheet.md

 ## Kelli Johnson: Cheatsheet for the FIMS package

 TODO: Check in with Kelli to see if she would be interested in adding text here.

+## NASA Earthdata Cloud Cookbook

+Cheatsheets can also be used to illustrate essential steps for processes larger than working with a software package.
+For example, NASA Earthdata put together a series of [Cheatsheets and Guides for the Earthdata Cloud data](https://nasa-openscapes.github.io/earthdata-cloud-cookbook/glossary.html), including a [workflow cheatsheet](https://nasa-openscapes.github.io/earthdata-cloud-cookbook/glossary.html#workflow-cheatsheet) to help users learn the essential workflow components needed to work with NASA Earthdata Cloud data.